Monster-in-Law: Reception

-As of August 2021, the film holds an 18% approval rating on Rotten Tomatoes, based on 169 reviews with an average rating of 4.28/10.
+As of August 2021, the film holds a 19% approval rating on Rotten Tomatoes, based on 167 reviews with an average rating of 4.28/10.
 The website's critical consensus reads, "While Jane Fonda steals the movie in her return to the screen, a tired script and flimsy performances make this borderline comedy fall flat."
 On Metacritic the film has a weighted average score of 31 out of 100, based on reviews from 38 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale.

 Roger Ebert of the Chicago Sun-Times gave the film one out of possible four stars, saying: "You do not keep Jane Fonda offscreen for 15 years, only to bring her back as a specimen of rabid Momism.
 You write a role for her.
 It makes sense.
 It fits her.
 You like her in it.
 It gives her a relationship with Jennifer Lopez that could plausibly exist in our time and space.
-It gives her a son who has not wandered over after the "E.R." auditions.
+It gives her a son who has not wandered over after the E.R. auditions.
 And it doesn't supply a supporting character who undercuts every scene she's in by being more on-topic than any of the leads."
 Joe Morgenstern of the Wall Street Journal also panned the movie, and used his review to deride the state of big-budget film-making, writing: "Films like this ... are emblematic of Hollywood's relentless dumbing-down and defining-down of big-screen attractions.
 There's an audience for such stuff, but little enthusiasm or loyalty.
 Adult moviegoers are being ignored almost completely during all but the last two or three months of each year, while even the kids who march off to the multiplexes each weekend know they're getting moldy servings of same-old, rather than entertainments that feed their appetite for surprise and delight."
 Mick LaSalle of the San Francisco Chronicle was one of the few critics who gave the film a positive review, writing: "It's a crude, obvious comedy, which occasionally clunks, but it's often very funny, as well as being a really shrewd bit of popular entertainment.
 Its appeal resides in a lot of things, not the least of which is a sophisticated awareness of what an audience brings to it."